difference between crystalline and amorphous solid

 A crystalline solid is a type of solid where the atoms or molecules are arranged in a repeating pattern.
 This means that all the atoms or molecules are arranged in a specific way, and the distance between them is uniform.
 When we look at a crystalline solid, we can see a definite shape, and it has a specific set of physical properties.
 Some common examples of crystalline solids are sugar, salt, and diamonds.

-See also difference between artificial intelligence and machine learning
+See also difference between christianity and judaism

 Amorphous Solids